lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`
 There are couple things we could do to make the plot instantly prettier.
 The dot size in geom-underscore-point is a bit small so let's increase it to two using the size argument.

 The errorbar ends are also a bit long.
-We can shorten it with the height argument of geom-underscore-errobarh.
-Let's shorten it to zero point one.
+We'll shorten to zero point one with the height argument.
 Larger values will lead to overlap.

-Let's differentiate the geom-underscore-vline by setting the linetype argument to dashed.
+Let's differentiate the vline by setting the linetype argument to dashed.
 There are many other options for linetype such as dotted or solid.

 We can also change the theme.
 While there are several themes available, let's use theme-underscore-bw.